the-lords-of-the-roombas/laser-tag/report/project1_phase2.rst

 than in the first phase: the constancy of time difference between task executions is never a critical aspect.
 The tasks only need to run often enough to provide satisfactory precision of control in the time-domain.
-We found the period of 50ms to be suitable for all tasks.
+We estimated the period of 50ms to be suitable for all tasks.

 Moreover, the
 tasks were all scheduled with no delay, because delayed onset of one task by the other is of little importance.
-Besides, our scheduler ensures that the order of tasks scheduled at the same time is always the same, and hence the communication between the tasks is deterministic.
+Besides, our scheduler ensures that the order of tasks scheduled at the same time is always the same, allowing deterministic communication between the tasks.

 Communication
 .............